Qinyu-Allen-Zhao/LVLM-LP/README.md

 ## Our Decoding Strategy

 We modifed the codes in the `transformers` Python package to apply our decoding method.
 Here’s how it works: when an LVLM (like LLaVA-7B) responds to a potentially risky question, we use a trained linear probing model to check the logit vector of the first token generated.
 If the model predicts that the whole response would be harmful, we replace the initial token with a template message: "Sorry, answering this question will generate harmful content because " and let the model to complete the template.
+(The message is task-specific.
+Feel free to change it.)

 We didn't upload the modified code, as the `transformers` package is large and managed by others.
 However, since the changes are minor, we provide a step-by-step guide to make these adjustments, taking defending jailbreaking attacks as an example.